-As I got home that night, I saw Amber playing outside with her dolls.
+As I got home that night, I saw April playing outside with her dolls.
 A smile formed on my face for the first time in days, as I knelt beside her and kissed her gently on the forehead.

 “Daddy.”
 She said quietly, not looking up from her dolls.
 “The man over there says Mommy did a bad thing.”
 My heart jolted as I suddenly realised just how widespread my wife’s reputation could be.